dental implants

 Our dentists can perform preparatory treatments like bone grafting and tooth extractions to prepare you for your surgery.
 We can then place Nobel Biocare™ or Hiossen® implants, which are among the finest dental implants available.
 After your treatment, our dentists can create lifelike restorations that are color-matched to your teeth, so you can smile confidently.

-Frequently Asked Questions
+Frequently Asked Questions About Dental Implants

 Aren't traditional restorations cheaper than implants?

-Initially, yes; however, it is important to remember that even a single missing tooth can cause the jawbone to deteriorate, which can then require treatments like bone grafting to correct, adding to your overall cost.
 Investing in dental implants now can save you time and money later.
 It is also important to note that implants provide other benefits such as stability.
 For example, traditional dentures rely on adhesives to remain in place, causing them to occasionally slip while eating or speaking.
-There are no risks of slipping with implant-supported dentures.
+There are no risks of your denture slipping with implant-supported dentures.

 Is implant placement painful?

-During placement, you will receive local anesthesia to ensure your comfort throughout your procedure.
-We can even provide nitrous oxide if you're anxious about dental work.
-Because it is a surgical procedure, you can expect some discomfort following your surgery, but this can be managed with over-the-counter or prescription pain medication and other comfort measures.
-If you experience pain that cannot be managed at home, please call our Merritt Island, FL, dental practice so we can address it immediately.
-Once you are healed, your implants and restoration will look and feel just like natural teeth.
+Because it is a surgical procedure, you can expect some discomfort following your surgery, but this can be managed with over-the-counter or prescription pain medication and other measures.
+If you experience pain that cannot be managed at home, call our Merritt Island, FL dental office so we can address it immediately.

 1